unioslo/zabbix-cli/docs/manual.rst

 ulink_template_from_host
 ------------------------

-This command unlinks one/several templates from one/several hosts
+This command unlinks and clear one/several templates from one/several hosts

 ::